 - These institutions offer world-class degrees in engineering; computer science; law, medicine, aerospace; medical and health sciences; gerontology; nursing; tourism and hospitality management; sports management; music, fine arts, graphic and interactive communication; computer imaging; computer animation; digital arts; marine science; architecture; optometry; pharmacy; aeronautics; and airport management.

 Many ICUF graduates have continued their careers to become Nobel Prize winners, noted human rights activists, religious leaders, entertainers, writers, athletes, Florida legislators, engineers, nurses, teachers, doctors, entrepreneurs, scientists, therapists and leaders.

 Some of the specialties of ICUF institutions include:

 - the nation’s only college-based marine search and rescue operation.

-- a campus with “cutting-edge education” in the Internet and website design.
+- a campus with “cutting-edge education” in the graphic arts/video and website design.